Part D Prescription Drug Plans

 • Non-network pharmacies do not provide coverage for your medications, but certain plans may offer exceptions

-Part D plans have 4 stages of coverage: Annual Deductible, Initial Coverage, Coverage Gap (Donut Hole), and Catastrophic Coverage.
+Part D plans have 3 stages of coverage: Annual Deductible, Initial Coverage, and Catastrophic Coverage.
 Below you will see how these stages work and how you will progress through them annually.
-Not everyone utilizes all 4 stages of coverage, but knowing how they can impact your prescription costs is important to determining which plan will work best for you.
+Not everyone utilizes all 3 stages of coverage, but knowing how they can impact your prescription costs is important to determining which plan will work best for you.

 Annual